Skip to content

 Magnesium plays an essential role in neurologic function, including involvement in neurotransmitter synthesis, nerve transmission and neuromuscular conduction.
 The body needs magnesium to create neurotransmitters and for those neurotransmitters to communicate or really work properly and we know just how important proper neurotransmitter function is for mental health.

-Magnesium is an important regulator of neurotransmitter signaling, especially for the neurotransmitters glutamate and GABA through modulating the activation of NMDA glutamate and GABA receptors.
+Magnesium is essential in regulating neurotransmitter signaling, especially for the neurotransmitters glutamate and GABA through modulating the activation of NMDA glutamate and GABA receptors.

 Magnesium is needed for energy production, or what is referred to as mitochondrial function, and the glucose breakdown for energy (glycolysis).
 Brain energy (cerebral) metabolism is often associated with anxiety and social behavior.